Eric Worrell

-Eric Arthur Frederic Worrell (MBE), (27 October 1924 – 13 July 1987) was an Australian naturalist, herpetologist, science writer and zoo founder and director, known for establishing the Australian Reptile Park at Wyoming on the NSW Central Coast in 1959.
+Eric Arthur Frederic Worrell, MBE (27 October 1924 – 13 July 1987) was an Australian herpetologist, naturalist, science writer and zoo founder and director, known for establishing the Australian Reptile Park at Wyoming on the NSW Central Coast in 1959.

-Worrells collection of snake venom was utilised by the Australian Serum Laboratories as essential in the production of snake anti-venom in Australia.
+Worrell's collection of snake venom was utilised by the Australian Serum Laboratories as essential in the production of snake anti-venom in Australia.

-History
+Early life

-Eric was born at Granville, New South Wales the son of salesman and taxidriver (Charles) Percy Frederic Worrell and his wife Rita Mary Ann Worrell (née Rochester).
+Worrell was born at Granville, New South Wales the son of salesman and taxidriver (Charles) Percy Frederic Worrell and his wife Rita Mary Ann Worrell (née Rochester).
 Eric was educated at Glenmore Road Public School in Paddington then Sydney Boys High School.
 By the age of 10 he was keenly interested in wildlife, keeping reptiles and other animals at home (first at Paddington then around 1938, to Cecily Street, Lilyfield).
 He was encouraged in his hobby by his parents and by George Cann, the "Snake Man of La Perouse", and latterly Keeper of Reptiles at Taronga Park Zoo.

 He left school at 13 and spent several years in work gangs in regional New South Wales and Queensland, studying drawing and photography in his spare time.
 During the Second World War he worked as a civilian blacksmith on the installation of shore artillery in Darwin and other work at Katherine, where he had many opportunities to study the local wildlife.
 After the war he and his friend, the poet Roland Robinson returned to the Northern Territory in 1946, collecting specimens for zoos and museums, and writing articles on Territory wildlife for magazines such as Walkabout.

+Wildlife career

-In 1950, Worrell opened the Ocean Beach Aquarium at Umina Beach on the New South Wales Central Coast.
+Worrell opened the Ocean Beach Aquarium in 1950 at Umina Beach on the New South Wales Central Coast.
 It was here in 1951 that he first started supplying tiger snake venom to the Commonwealth Serum Laboratories (CSL) in Melbourne.
 Taipan venom followed in 1952.
 He later expanded his repertoire to include spiders such as the Sydney funnel-web spider and exotic snakes.
 In 1955 CSL provided Worrell, together with Ken Slater and Ram Chandra with some of the first doses of Taipan antivenom, in recognition of the dangers involved in their work.

-In 1958, he purchased land at Wyoming, New South Wales, establishing the Australian Reptile Park, which opened in October 1959, with a large number of exotic as well as Australian animals.
-In 1963 he had a giant dinosaur statue erected at its entrance as a tourist drawcard, one of Australia's first "Big Things".
+Worrell purchased land at Wyoming, New South Wales in 1958 establishing the Australian Reptile Park, which opened in October 1959, with a large number of exotic as well as Australian animals.
+In 1963, he had a giant dinosaur statue erected at its entrance as a tourist drawcard, one of Australia's first "Big Things".

-In 1985, beset with personal, health and financial problems, he tried to sell the Reptile Park, but was bailed out with financial assistance from entertainer Bobby Limb and local businessman Ed Manners.

-He died of a heart attack at his home in the Reptile Park and was cremated.

-In 1996, after Worrell's death, the Park was moved to Somersby.